t-arun-g/stamatics.github.io_TG/_pages/mathemania-2022/index.md

 - The team leader of each registering team is requested to join this Whatsapp Group : [invite link](https://chat.whatsapp.com/Bn3lWYEFgDk22QWH5nJAKk)

-- Also see, the official Mathemania exclusive website.
+- Also see, the official Mathemania [website](https://mathemania.vercel.app)

 ## Question Papers